3.1.7.05 Maintenance income credit

 - the combined annualised maintenance income entitlement less the combined annualised amount of maintenance income received.

 An individual and their partner may each have a MIC balance.
-An individual or their partner may have more than one MIC balance if they are entitled to maintenance income from more than one child support payer.
+An individual or their partner may have more than 1 MIC balance if they are entitled to maintenance income from more than 1 child support payer.
 The apportioning of a combined MIC accrual between liabilities is on an equal basis up to a cap.
 The cap has the effect that the apportioning to a liability cannot exceed the amount of maintenance that was underpaid for that liability.
 Any remaining accrual is distributed to the remaining liabilities until the MIC balance is used up or the cap for all liabilities has been reached.

 The following examples assume that the individual's MIFA was $2,759.40 in 2005-06 and 2006-07.